Get,

 Nutritional Value of Matki:

-Matki is rich in carbohydrates, proteins, vitamins (ascorbic acid and niacin) and minerals like calcium, iron, magnesium, zinc, etc., and phenolic compounds like cinnamic acid, caffeic acid, ferulic acid, etc. The nutrients in Matki are mentioned in the table below.
+Matki is rich in carbohydrates, proteins, vitamins (ascorbic acid and niacin) and minerals like calcium, iron, magnesium, zinc, etc., and phenolic compounds like cinnamic acid, caffeic acid, ferulic acid, etc. The nutrients in Matki are mentioned below.

 I suggest that Matki may help you in your weight loss journey.
 Makti is known for its ability to lower cholesterol levels in the blood.
 I recently read a study that stated Matki may have anti-obesity activity due to its antioxidant and anti-hypercholesterolemic actions.